aesgraph/unigraph/docs/aesgraph/index.md

 Unigraph sees itself as becoming an indespensible tool for data scientists, educators, and students, and many others.
 Unigraph aims to become an "IDE for analytics" by unifying graph-based technologies through a standard language and framework.

-Unigraph offers a new paradigm for how humans represent and interpret information, to an unprecedented degree of accessibility.
+Unigraph offers a new paradigm for how humans represent and interpret information, with an unprecedented degree of accessibility.

+Aesgraph can be separated into layers:
+- Structural Layer
+- Semantic Layer
+- Permissioning Layer
+- Representation and Interaction Layer
+- Computational Layer
+- Application Layer